SYSTEMIC GOVERNANCE FAILURES AT MD ANDERSON CANCER CENTER: A CRISIS OF LEADERSHIP, ETHICS AND OVERSIGHT

 January 2021 - Formal email complaints are sent to Division leadership.
 HR Gets involved and intimidates us into silence.

-Collective email complaints detailing CV incident with Sharma A close-up of a letter
+Collective email complaints detailing CV incident with Sharma

 A letter of a person's email